 - 4-5 large baking potatoes (or however many suits your number of people)

 - Optional toppings: Bacon, butter, sour cream, sliced green onions

 Prepare and light a charcoal or gas grill, bringing it up to and maintaining around 350 degrees.

 Scrub the potatoes and cut evenly in half length-wise.
-Score the cut sides with the tip of a sharp knife with criss-crossing lines.
 Brush all over, skin and cut sides both, with the melted butter.
 Sprinkle the cut sides with salt and pepper.

 Place the potatoes, skin sides down, on the hot grill and close the lid.
 Bake the potatoes in the grill for about 40 – 45 minutes.
 Flip the potatoes over and continue to cook, cut sides down, for about another 10 – 15 minutes, until the tops are golden brown and slightly crisp.
 Serve with butter, sour cream or whatever other baked potato toppings you prefer.